 Method 1: Flash TWRP and SuperSu using LG One Click Tool

-- Download LG One Click Root v1.2 / Mirror and save it in your PC.
+- Download LG One Click Root v1.2 / Mirror and save it on your PC.
 Extract the file.
-Install the data in your PC.
+Install the data on your PC.

 Open One-Click Tool.
 Connect your mobile to PC using USB Cable.